California Supervisor Sexual Harassment Training Course

 Automatically award completion certificates to supervisors as soon as they successfully complete the training.

 Email, phone, and live chat support for round-the-clock assistance.

-This sexual harassment prevention course is designed for supervisors working in different industries.
-It is based on the sexual harassment training requirements in the State of California.
+This sexual harassment prevention training course is designed for supervisors and managers in California.

 With ProProfs sexual harassment training software, it’s easy to enroll and train supervisors.